 BY REPUTATION:

-The logo of the Ilustres de Barranquitas: a very fancy white "B" on a purple circle bordered in black-gold-black.
+The logo of the Ilustres de Barranquitas: a very fancy white "B" shadowed in black, on a purple circle bordered in black-gold-black.

 Ilustres